Jachimo/adiumtoeml/extras/README-extras.md

 During testing, I found that some log files produced during a very specific date range (probably a single point-release of Adium) had `</?xml>` tags where they should have `</chat>` tags, which will cause minidom to error.
 Depending on when you used Adium, you may or may not encounter logs like this.

 The script takes as input a file containing a list of log files (such as the "failed_YYYY-MM-DD.log" file emitted by adiumToEml) and performs a find/replace on each of them to fix the malformed tag.

+## emlToMbox.py

+Standalone script which takes a directory of .eml files and combines them into a single Unix .mbox file.
+The resulting .mbox can be imported into Apple Mail or many other MUAs.

+Forked from [this Github Gist](https://gist.github.com/kadin2048/c332a572a388acc22d56) and included here for convenience.

+## failed_inspect.sh

+Script for inspecting files that fail to process, and end up in the "failed" log for some reason.
+When run on the "failed_YYYY-MM-DD.log" file, it will make a copy of each problematic file into a subdirectory, along with a "summaries.txt" file containing the first 10 lines of each, with line numbers.
+This allows you to quickly review the list of failed files and determine which are worth looking at in more detail.

+## reprocess_list.sh

+Very simple script which simply calls the main converter against a list of  files, one per line, and outputs them to a specified directory.
+Lines in the input are ignored if they begin with a '#' character, allowing files to be progressively removed from processing simply by commenting them out in the input list.

 ## format-html